ceph/ceph/doc/man/8/rbd.rst

   associated snapshots within the specified pool.
 It can also be used against individual images and snapshots.

-  If the RBD fast-diff feature isn't enabled on images, this operation will require querying the OSDs for every potential object within the image.
+  If the RBD fast-diff feature is not enabled on images, this operation will require querying the OSDs for every potential object within the image.

 :command:`info` *image-spec* | *snap-spec*